Search

 Reusing one-character abbreviations

-For one-character properties that do not form a group, the character can be reused as the front half of another hyphenated abbreviation.
+For one-character properties that do not form a group, the character can be reused as the first part of another hyphenated abbreviation.
 It can also be reused when the property has only directional sub-properties, as long as it does not collide with directional suffixes.

 Here are some examples.